Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 This can be contrasted with an “uncontested” divorce, which is an option in situations where both spouses are fully in agreement (or at least almost fully in agreement) with regard to how their divorce should be resolved.
 Due to the number and complexity of the issues involved in most divorces, a truly uncontested divorce is typically only an option where the spouses’ community estate is relatively small and no children are involved.

-Issues that May Need to Be Resolved During a Contested Divorce
+Issues that May Need to Be Resolved During a Contested Divorce in Texas

 What kinds of issues are we talking about?
 While not all of these issues will be pertinent to all couples’ divorces, divorcing spouses will commonly need to come to terms regarding matters such as:

 - Identification of their “separate” and “community” property

 - Valuation of real estate, retirement accounts, businesses, collections, antiques, and other high-value assets

 - The amount and duration of alimony (if any)

 While litigation is one option for resolving these issues, pursuing divorce litigation often will not be in either spouse’s best interests.
 In many situations, it will be less time-consuming and more cost-effective to pursue an agreeable settlement through attorney-led negotiations, mediation and/or the collaborative law process.
 A “contested” divorce can take many forms, and it does not have to be hostile or emotionally charged.
 Particularly when both spouses have an experienced McKinney divorce attorney representing them, it will often be possible to negotiate an agreed settlement even when both spouses initially believe they are completely at odds.